sdrframework/sdrframework.github.io/pages/downloads.md

 ## Software/Library

 - [Libpressio](https://github.com/robertu94/libpressio): A generic meta-compressor caller library, which has integrated OptZConfig as well.
-- [OptZConfig](https://github.com/robertu94/libpressio_opt): A plugin for libpressio that provides optimization routines to configure compressors.
+- [LibpressioOpt/OptZConfig](https://github.com/robertu94/libpressio_opt): A plugin for libpressio that provides optimization routines to configure compressors.
+- [Libpressio-predict](https://github.com/robertu94/libpressio-predict): A framework for predicting compression ratios for lossy compressors and other key metrics in a generic way using LibPressio.
 - [cuSZp](https://github.com/szcompressor/cuSZp): An ultra-fast and user-friendly GPU error-bounded lossy compressor for floating-point data array (integrated into Libpressio)
 - [FZ-GPU](https://github.com/szcompressor/FZ-GPU): A fast and high-ratio lossy compressor for scientific computing applications on GPU (integrated into Libpressio)
-- [QoZ](https://github.com/szcompressor/QoZ): Quality-oriented error-bounded lossy compressor  (integrated into Libpressio)
+- [QoZ](https://github.com/szcompressor/QoZ/tree/main): Quality-oriented error-bounded lossy compressor  (integrated into Libpressio)
-- [QoZ2.0](https://github.com/szcompressor/QoZ/tree/2.0): Quality-oriented error-bounded lossy compressor version 2.0 (corresponding to the HPEZ paper: [HPEZ](https://dl.acm.org/doi/10.1145/3639259))  (integrated into Libpressio)
+- [QoZ2.0](https://github.com/szcompressor/QoZ): Quality-oriented error-bounded lossy compressor version 2.0 (corresponding to the HPEZ paper: [HPEZ](https://dl.acm.org/doi/10.1145/3639259))  (integrated into Libpressio)
 - [SZ 2](https://github.com/szcompressor/SZ): CPU version of SZ v2.1  (integrated into Libpressio)
 - [SZ 1](https://github.com/szcompressor/SZ): CPU version of SZ v1.4 (integrated in v2.1; can be turned on in sz.config) (deprecated)
 - [SZp](https://github.com/szcompressor/szp): The CPU version of cuSZp (supporting OpenMP)  (integrated into Libpressio)